 All teas, whether Japanese, Chinese or Russian, so called, have more or less merit for medicinal purposes, but are absolutely injurious when combined with foods or meals.
 The only proper way of preparing teas is to pour a small quantity of hot water upon the tea leaves and allow them to develop, the time varying, in accordance to the kind and age of the tea, from three to fifteen minutes.
-As soon as leaves are developed, pour all the boiling water desired into the pot and repour into another pot, throwing away the dregs.
+As soon as the leaves are developed, pour all the boiling water desired into the pot and repour into another pot, throwing away the dregs.
 If you put a piece of licorice-root or sandelwood into the teapot while tea is developing you will run no risk as to the thein which is the poisonous principle contained in all teas.

-Teas are to be used in cases of fevers, colds and lung troubles only, and then in moderate quantities and mild.
+Teas are to be used in cases of fevers, colds and lung

+troubles only, and then in moderate quantities and mild.
 Used without sugar and cream the tea will prove of great value, particularly on cold winter nights, and also in the summer, as a tonic whenever feeling intestinal contractions due to eating unripe fruits and vegetables.
-Otherwise do not use teas lest they will go back on you in cases of emergency.
+A good and healthful way to use tea is to grind it fine and prepare it a la drip thru a cheesecloth as you would prepare coffee.
+Otherwise do not use teas, lest they will go back on you in cases of emergency.

-ARABIAN COFFEE, .
+ARABIAN COFFEE,

 Or berry coffee, so called, is not a drink or food.
 It is for medicinal purposes and for that reason is only an occasional drink.
 If rightly prepared it may be used more frequently during the cold winter months, particularly on holidays.
 The fact is that for commercial reasons coffee is not allowed to ripen.
 It is picked green and develops poisons which prove injurious to the liver as well as kidneys.
-Ripe and well-seasoned coffee, stored for two or more years, then roasted only as occasions demand, may be used with less injurious results, if any.
+Ripe and well-seasoned coffee, stored for two or more years, then roasted as occasions demand, may be used with less injurious results, if any.
 But even then coffee is not to be used as a drink with meals, but merely as a light stimulant, consequently as a vesper or evening drink on social occasions.

-PROPER USE.
+PROPER USE OF COFFEE.

 Roast your own coffee.
 Get as old a coffee as you can for that reason, or store it yourself.
 When roasting do not roast it too dark.
 When done rub the coffee beans with the white of eggs and immediately after with clarified butter.
 Keep in dry place.
 Grind the coffee only for immediate use.
-Grind it fine but not floury.
+Grind it fine, but not floury.
 Always make what is known as drip coffee.
 For that reason keep a well-cleaned flannel cloth or a double layer of cheesecloth.
 Put the coffee into cloth and tie it over the pot.
 Pour about a cupful of hot water over it, and let it stand for one minute and then pour all of the boiling water over it as desired.
-One heaping teaspoonful of fresh-ground coffee is all that is needed for an ordinary-sized cup.
+One heaping teaspoonful of fresh-ground coffee is all that is needed for an ordinarysized cup.
 Do not use sugar with your coffee.
 When cream is used be sure you pour the cream into your cup first and then the coffee.
 It will act mildly on the liver and intestines.
 All coffee should be sipped hot.